 5) Refined Experience: This is more of the inherent “knowing” what to do in a broad variety of contexts that may not be directly related to the task or issue at hand.
 It is when an individual can draw on that level of inner experiences mixed with intuition and make the right decision or provide the right answers when there is not enough information to make such a determination under normal circumstances.
 This can also be a type of “making the complex appear to be simple.”

-This knowledge model I created in the late 90′s seems to be pretty well accepted today [Fn1].
-Notice it is very different than an information model because knowledge by its very nature requires information together with the context of how, what, and when to apply that information together with experience.
+This knowledge model I created in the late 90’s seems to be pretty well accepted today [Fn1].
+It is very different than an information model because knowledge by its very nature requires information together with the context of how, what, and when to apply that information together with experience.

 The ERP III future will rely heavily on delivering on the value propositions of customer focus and innovation.
 By moving outside of the enterprise walls to integrate customer interaction and the extended supply chain the enterprise can gain valuable insight.
 By using structured data gathering and organization techniques business value can be achieved.